brainomite/home-page/_posts/2020-10-01-information-hiding-in-classes-without-experimental-features.md

 ---

 I had a friend tell me the other day that they figured out how to use an API.
-What they explained to me is they created the class object as required, but then they were manipulating properties and or using functions that were prefixed with `_` character.
-You may or may not know, it is a convention in JS prefix properties on objects with a `_` to indicate that the variables/functions are for internal use only.
+What they explained to me is they created that they created the class object as required, but then they were manipulating properties and / or using functions that were prefixed with the `_` character.
+As you may or may not know, it is a convention in JS prefix properties on objects with a `_` to indicate that the variables/functions are for internal use only.

 There happens to be a [stage 3 proposal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields) for private class variables, which is considered experimental, and I won't be delving into it here.
 Even though it reached stage 3 in July 2017 it hasn't been implemented widely yet,